bikalpa-baniya/pollution_permit/README.md

 # pollution_permit
 (Ongoing)
 The code is part of a larger project to study the role of market power in the Emission Reduction Credit market in Southern California.
-The file comples .
-Other code will be uploaded once permission in granted.
+The file complies data from two souces -  [aqmd.gov](https://www.aqmd.gov/home/permits/emission-reduction-credits/historical-active-erc-and-sterc-lists) and an issued dataset about permit transactions.
+Then two dataset is created: pollutant permit per month and  Other code will be uploaded once permission in granted.